Study guide

 In 1707 England and Scotland joined as the Kingdom of Great Britain.
 Britain then changed quickly through trade, empire, science and industry.

 The Industrial Revolution moved work into factories and changed transport, towns and everyday life.
-Names such as Arkwright, Brunel and Nightingale belong to this wider period of invention and reform.

 Britain also fought major wars, including against France.
 Nelson is linked with Trafalgar in 1805 and Wellington with Waterloo in 1815.
 Later, voting reform became a major political issue.